-We’ve also put together 17 facts and tips to help you select a shingle color for your roof:
+We’ve put together 17 facts and tips to help you match shingle colors to your home.

 The higher the pitch or the greater the slope of your roof, the more you’ll see the shingles from street level.
 When selecting your asphalt roofing shingles, choose a color and profile that will enhance your home’s architectural style and draw the eye upward toward any special details, like dormers and gables.